MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex2_Playbook.md

 1. Select the **Community** page under the *Content management* area on the left side of the page.

 1. On the right pane, select the **Onboard community content** link.
-This will open a new tab in the Edge Browser for Microsoft Sentinel GitHub content. **Hint:** You might need to scroll right to see the link.
+This opens a new tab in the Microsoft Edge Browser for Microsoft Sentinel GitHub content. **Hint:** You might need to scroll right to see the link.
 Alternatively, follow this link instead: [Microsoft Sentinel on GitHub](https://github.com/Azure/Azure-Sentinel).

 1. Select the **Solutions** folder.